-original windows, General Robert MacFeely House, 2015 I Street NW
+original windows, General Robert MacFeely House, 2015 I Street NW entry door, Ulysses S. Grant School, 2130 G Street NW

 Entrances and Doors

 - 4.1 Historic front doors, including transoms, sidelights and surrounds, should be maintained and repaired. - 4.2 If an historic door on a primary elevation is beyond repair, the replacement should match the historic door in size, material, shape, and other visual qualities. - 4.3 If existing doors on primary elevations are not historic, replacements should be consistent with the historic design or character of the building. - 4.4 Retaining original doors or closely replicating their original appearance is the best preservation solution for secondary elevations, particularly for secondary elevations that are prominently visible from a street or open space or on a designed elevation.
 Doors on secondary elevations that have little or no visibility from a street or open space, or on undersigned utilitarian elevations, shall be given greater flexibility for repair and replacement. - 4.5 Door repair and replacement should be consistent with the HPRB's Door Repair and Replacement Preservation and Design Guidelines, which provide more specific guidance and technical information.